techiaith/xlsr-fine-tuning-week/README.md

 `root@bff0be8425ea:/usr/src/xlsr-finetune# python3 run.py`

-Yn dibynnu ar y cerdyn graffics, bydd yn gymryd rhai oriau i hyfforddi. // Depending on your graphics card, it will take some hours to train.
+Yn dibynnu ar y cerdyn graffics, bydd yn gymryd rhai oriau i hyfforddi. // *Depending on your graphics card, it will take some hours to train.*

-Ar GeForce RTX 2080, mae'n cymryd hyd at 13 awr // On a GeForce RTX 2080 it takes up to 13 hours.
+Ar GeForce RTX 2080, mae'n cymryd hyd at 13 awr // *On a GeForce RTX 2080 it takes up to 13 hours.*

-# Gwerthuso // Evaluation
+# Gwerthuso // *Evaluation*

-Yn ol set profi CommonVoice Cymraeg, mae gan y model Word Error Rate (WER) o 28.33%. // According to the Welsh CommonVoice test set, the model has a Word Error Rate (WER) of 28.33%
+Yn ol set profi CommonVoice Cymraeg, mae gan y model Word Error Rate (WER) o **27.21%**. // *According to the Welsh CommonVoice test set, the model has a Word Error Rate (WER) of **27.21%***

 ```
 root@bff0be8425ea:/usr/src/xlsr-finetune# python3 evaluate.py                                                                                                         /usr/local/lib/python3.6/dist-packages/torchaudio/backend/utils.py:54: UserWarning: "sox" backend is being deprecated.
 The default backend will be changed to "sox_io" backend in 0.8.0 and "sox" backend will be removed in 0.9.0.
 Please migrate to "sox_io" backend.
 Please refer to https://github.com/pytorch/audio/issues/903 for the detail.